When to visit the vet?

 -

 Are there alternative therapies for the treatment of ALL in cats?
-Some pet owners seek alternative therapies such as homeopathy, acupuncture, or herbal medicine to complement conventional treatment.
+Some pet owners seek alternative therapies such as homeopathy, acupuncture, or herbal medicine in addition to conventional treatment.
 It is important to discuss all alternative approaches with a veterinarian to ensure they are safe and potentially helpful.

 -